The Immigrant Visa Process

 Begin National Visa Center (NVC) Processing

 Welcome to the homepage of the National Visa Center (NVC).
-You have come to this page because you received a letter or email from the NVC directing you here after the NVC received your approved petition from U.S. Citizenship and Immigration Services (USCIS).
-Please complete Steps 1-6 below to begin visa pre-processing with the NVC.
-If you have not been directed to this page by letter or email from the NVC, you will find general information about the immigrant visa process here.
+You have come to this page because you received a letter or email from NVC directing you here after NVC received your approved petition from U.S. Citizenship and Immigration Services (USCIS).
+Please complete Steps 1-6 below to complete pre-processing of your immigrant visa application.
+These steps are necessary before NVC can schedule your visa interview at a U.S. Embassy or Consulate overseas.
+If you have not been directed to this page by letter or email from NVC, you will find general information about the immigrant visa process here.

 If You Are Filing an Adjustment of Status